 *SPAN 416 TOPICS IN CULTURAL STUDIES (3-4 credits)

 Designed to allow students to engage in serious cultural analysis of a specific topic.
 May be taken more than once.
 Prerequisite: SPAN 346 or consent of the instructor.
-(A-AP, A-TH, D-D, or D-I, dependent on topic)
+(A-AP, A-TH, D-D, D-I or RCH dependent on topic)

 SPAN 418 TOPICS IN LATINO/LATIN AMERICAN STUDIES (3-4 credits)